 · Why this discovery matters: Realizing these three principles allows a human being to be resilient, taking experiences in stride, trusting they will have the intelligent/responsive thinking to have fulfilling and productive lives.

-Discovery Five - Core Feelings: Love and joy as manifested in many desirable feelings like gratitude, peace of mind, and humility, are the core, essential feelings in human beings.
-Although these feelings might be overridden by peoples’ momentary thoughts, they are indeed the default setting, the homeostasis, in the human race.
+Love, joy, and peace of mind as manifested in many desirable feelings like gratitude, and humility, are the core, essential feelings in human beings.
+Although these feelings might be overridden by people’s momentary thoughts, they are indeed the default setting, the homeostasis, in the human race.

-· Prior to this discovery human feelings and emotions were seen as culturally and/or individually determined.
-Human beings were thought to have no core, default feelings.
+· Prior to this discovery human feelings and emotions were commonly seen as culturally and/or individually determined.
+Human beings were often thought to have no core, default feelings.

-Discovery Seven - Clarification of the Concept of Free Will: Sydney Banks clarified the existence of free will in the human experience.
-Free will (freedom of thought) is both the freedom to think what we want and the freedom to regard our thoughts as we see fit (act on them or ignore them as the two extremes).
-He discovered the link between free will and levels of consciousness.
-When our level of consciousness (level of understanding) goes up we experience more free will as we gain freedom from the prison of our own thinking.
-Paradoxically, also when our level of consciousness goes up we become more understanding, more at peace, with the fact that sometimes we will be gripped by our thinking and won’t experience free will in that moment.
+Sydney Banks clarified the existence of freewill in the human experience.
+Freewill (freedom of thought) is both the freedom to think what we want and the freedom to regard our thoughts as we see fit (act on them or ignore them as the two extremes).
+He discovered the link between freewill and levels of consciousness.
+When our level of consciousness (level of understanding) goes up we experience more freewill as we gain freedom from the prison of one’s own thinking.
+Paradoxically, also when our level of consciousness goes up, we become more understanding, more at peace, with the fact that sometimes we will be gripped by our thinking and won’t experience freewill in that moment.
 We are more comfortable and more accepting of the fact that we cannot ultimately manage or control our thinking and don’t ultimately need to control our thinking.

-· Prior to this discovery and clarification about free will, it was thought that there were two mutually exclusive stances toward free will: the total “free will” stance that had people facing chronic frustration in their hopeless attempt to “control” their thinking.
-The “fate” stance asserting that we are resigned to our fate rendering free will illusory.
-Thus, the “free” camp struggled with gaining more free will and the “fate” camp struggled with victimhood and resignation.
+· Prior to this discovery and clarification about freewill, it was commonly thought that there were two mutually exclusive stances toward freewill: the total “freewill” stance that had people facing chronic frustration in their hopeless attempt to “control” their thinking.
+The “fate” stance asserting that we are resigned to our fate rendering freewill illusory.
+Thus, the “free” camp struggled with gaining more freewill and the “fate” camp struggled with victimhood and resignation.

-· Why this discovery matters: Sydney Banks’ free will discoveries freed people to live the dance of individual freedom while knowing they are a part of a greater system, a greater intelligence.
-They were spared the struggle associated with misunderstanding, a lack of clarity about the true nature of free will with its connection to levels of consciousness.
+· Why this discovery matters: Sydney Banks’ freewill discoveries freed people to live the dance of individual freedom and, while knowing they are a part of a greater system, an intelligence.
+They were spared the struggle associated with misunderstanding, a lack of clarity about the true nature of freewill with its connection to levels of consciousness.

-Discovery Eight - The Quiet Mind: A quiet mind at peace is human beings default setting, our homeostasis.
-A quiet, reflective mind is associated with powerful benefits such as insight, stress release and interpersonal connectedness.
+A quiet mind at peace is a human being’s default setting, our homeostasis.
+A quiet, reflective mind is associated with powerful benefits such as insight, stress release, and interpersonal connectedness.

-· Prior to this discovery it was thought that discipline, techniques and rituals were required to access a peaceful, meditative mind.
+· Prior to this discovery it was broadly thought that discipline, techniques, and rituals were required to access a peaceful, meditative mind.

-· Why this discovery matters: The capacity for insight, the ability to release stress, the capacity for connectedness/closeness with others, the capacity for resilience are all leveraged by a quiet mind.
-These associations with a quiet mind are well established by research and/or recognized in the vernacular (the research link between stress reduction and meditation, as an example).
-The capacity for insight (the business vernacular term “back burner”), creative thought (commonly associated with off-site retreats), greater capacity for connectedness/intimacy (couples feeling closer when minds are free of the day to day) are experienced first-hand by human beings.
+· Why this discovery matters: The capacity for insight, the ability to release stress, the capacity for connectedness/closeness with others, and the capacity for resilience are all leveraged by a quiet mind.
+These associations with a quiet mind are well established by research and/or recognized in the vernacular.
+The capacity for insight, creative thought, greater capacity for connectedness/intimacy, are experienced first-hand by human beings.
 The power of a quiet mind makes it a means as well as an end.
 While receiving the benefits of peace of mind one is accessing the benefits of insight and perspective.

-Discovery Nine - Transcendent Intelligence: Sydney Banks discovered that there exists an intelligent life energy that exists before the creation of anything on the physical level of life.
+Sydney Banks discovered that there exists an intelligent life energy that exists before the creation of anything on the physical level of life.
 This transcendent intelligence knows how to create and operate all of life.
-Thus, all human beings notwithstanding their IQ, culture, gender or age have equal access to a profound, responsive and infinite intelligence that always dwarfs the personal data bank of their life experience and education.
+Thus, all human beings, notwithstanding their IQ, culture, gender, or age have equal access to a profound, responsive, and infinite intelligence that always dwarfs the personal databank of their life experience and education.
 This infinite pool of intelligence is shared by all creatures and exists before the creation of thought.